MAHDI-AQ/eduassist/README.md

 - **Primary Language:** JavaScript (ES6+)
 - **Framework:** Chrome Extension Manifest V3
-- **Code Size:** ~50KB
 - **Requirements:** Chrome 88+ or Edge 88+
 - **License:** MIT

-### 🙏 Acknowledgments

-This project was made with love ❤️ for the educational community in Saudi Arabia.
-Thanks to everyone who contributed to its development and improvement.

 ---